 Firm Memberships in Lex Mundi and SCG Legal

-Eckert Seamans is the exclusive member firm for Pennsylvania of Lex Mundi, the world’s leading association of independent law firms.
-With more than 20,000 lawyers in 560 offices, Lex Mundi member firms are present in more than 100 countries, states and provinces.
+Eckert Seamans Cherin & Mellott, LLC is the exclusive member firm for Pennsylvania of Lex Mundi, the world’s leading network of independent law firms with in-depth experience in 100+ countries worldwide.
 These law firms provide legal representation and local market knowledge just about anywhere needs may arise.
-Our firm’s membership in Lex Mundi provides us with global reach and access to legal resources that enhance our ability to serve our clients’ needs around the world.
-Our primary Lex Mundi contacts are Timothy Q. Hudak, Chair of the Business Division and Chair of the Hospitality Group, and Christopher R. Opalinski, Chair of the Litigation Division.
+Our firm's membership in Lex Mundi provides us with global reach and access to legal resources that enhance our ability to serve our clients' needs around the world.
+Our primary contacts are Timothy Q. Hudak, Chair of the Business Division and Chair of the Hospitality Group, and Christopher P. Opalinski, Chair of the Litigation Division.